1. Audience

 restricting which local fonts can be used in @font-face rules.

 However, users can still choose to share files, e.g., via uploads or downloads.
-APIs like File System Access don’t violate this duty, provided users can meaningfully consent.
+APIs like File System Access don’t violate this duty, provided users have the tools to make good decisions.

 3.2.
 Honesty